SamaraCare helps people achieve their greatest potential by being compassionate and spirit-led counselors, consultants and advocates.

 How we are unique

-SamaraCare believes that its fees for mental health services should not be a barrier to accessing care.
+SamaraCare also believes that its fees for mental health services should not be a barrier to accessing care.
 Our Mental Health Access Program (“MHAP”) was created, in tandem with our mission, to discount standard fees, using a sliding fee scale.
 This makes mental health services more affordable for under-resourced individuals, couples and families, regardless of their health insurance status.
 It is the funding mechanism that connects economically-challenged clients to one SamaraCare’s therapists.
-Annually, we provide over $600,000 in fee subsidy assistance to qualifying individuals and families.

 For more information, please refer to the Mental Health Access Program section on our website.